secondary-jcav/QAgent/README.md

 ## Using the application
+**Writing test cases**

- Send the documentation you want to base the tests on to the `/generate` endpoint on port 8000.
+1. Send the documentation you want to base the tests on to the `/generate` endpoint on port 8000.
 Response will be saved in the /GPT_GENERATED_CONTENT folder

 The default framework is cypress.
 You can change this to playwright or selenium with the `/framework` endpoint